kirscheGIT/borgsnap_ng/README.md

 # borgsnap_ng is a POSIX compatible fork of borgsnap Backups using ZFS snapshots, borg, and (optionally) remote borg servers like rsync.net, hetzner, ...

-[ ] TODO: Update README
+[ ] TODO: #10 Update README
-[ ] TODO: Update pre and postscripts
+[ ] TODO: #11 Update pre and postscripts
-[ ] TODO: Sanity check for parameters passed over to funcitons (only partially implemented)
+[ ] TODO: #12 Sanity check for parameters passed over to funcitons (only partially implemented)
-[ ] TODO: Abstract ZFS calls to support other FS like btrfs in the future
+[ ] TODO: #13 Abstract ZFS calls to support other FS like btrfs in the future
-[ ] TODO: Provide Testscripts and files
+[ ] TODO: #14 Provide Testscripts and files
-[ ] TODO: Refactor DEBUG and Status Messages
+[ ] TODO: #15 Refactor DEBUG and Status Messages
-[ ] TODO: Provide systemd configuration for timetriggeresd execution and status mails
+[ ] TODO: #16 Provide systemd configuration for timetriggeresd execution and status mails
-[ ] TODO: Testmatrix - OS - Filesystem - Borg
+[ ] TODO: #17 Testmatrix - OS - Filesystem - Borg
-[ ] TODO: Provide installation scripts - Setting borg user as zfs snapshot user,
+[ ] TODO: #18 Provide installation scripts - Setting borg user as zfs snapshot user,

-# bckp_hdlr.sh
-  [ ] TODO set Basedir to Borg defaults
-  [ ] TODO Pre and post scripts for the snapshots
-  [ ] TODO Add Borg Remote command
-  [ ] TODO changing REPOSKIP from global to local variable
-  [ ] TODO Take into account recursive snaps

-[ ] TODO: ...

 This fork adds: